syncfusion-content/blazor-docs/blazor/diagram/nodes/interaction.md

 </SfDiagram>

 @code {
-    // reference of the diagram
+    // Reference of the diagram
     SfDiagram Diagram;

     // To define node collection